 A vibrant oasis of colours surrounded by concrete high-rise buildings, Kampong Gelam’s mural-covered streets are arguably the precinct’s biggest draw – and a cornerstone in our nation’s urban arts scene.
+With the colliding of past and present, this cultural centrepiece attracts visitors both young and old, local and foreign alike.
+The place is rife with music, culture and history with an almost festive atmosphere in the air.
+And amongst all the chaos, there is a collection of art, with local artists from far and wide across Singapore finding their inspiration in this cultural gem.
 Ahead, discover the street artists who’ve made Kampong Gelam their canvas, the inspiration behind each masterpiece, and where to find them.

 While wall hunting, recharge and refuel at the cafes/restos fronted by these murals or those nearby.